Ever heard of F.O.B.O.?

 Often times "maximizers" will feel loads of regret, second-guessing, and fear that there was still a better option out there...

-Good news is there's a way to resolve this (frankly, bad habit) in today's new age of option overload.
+Good news is there's a way to resolve this (bad habit) in today's world of option overload.

 The solution to this problem is to learn how to clearly state the "minimum outcome you're willing to accept".